 Earlier this year, the United Arab Emirates ("UAE") issued Cabinet Decision No. 31 concerning economic substance requirements ("Economic Substance Regulations” or “ESR").
 UAE onshore and free zone entities (“Licensees") that carry out one or more Relevant Activities as defined under the ESR, are required to meet the Economic Substance Test in respect of the Relevant Activities carried out in the UAE.
 However, many businesses were left wondering how to meet certain criteria set out by the ESR.
+We previously wrote on the issue.
+To see our previous article, click here.

 On 11 September 2019, the Ministry of Finance published Ministerial Decision No. 215 for the year 2019 on the issuance of directives for the implementation of the provisions of the Cabinet Decision No. 31 concerning economic substance requirements ("The Ministerial Decision").
 The Ministerial Decision contains guidance on how the Economic Substance Test may be met by Licensees in order to comply with the ESR.
 The guidance is intended to serve as a guide to entities carrying out one or more Relevant Activities captured by the ESR.
 In addition, the Ministerial Decision sets out various guidelines on how Regulatory Authorities shall comply with the various functions imposed on them by the ESR and which powers are granted to them to ensure effective execution of the ESR provisions.